bludit-plugins/sequence-diagram/README.md

 # Sequence Diagram plugin for Bludit
-This plugin enable turns text into UML sequence diagrams, use the javascript library [js-sequence-diagram](https://bramp.github.io/js-sequence-diagrams/).
+This plugin turns text into UML sequence diagrams.

 ![screenshot-sequence-diagram](https://raw.githubusercontent.com/bludit-plugins/sequence-diagram/master/screenshot.png)

+## Download and activate the plugin
+- Download the latest stable version.
+[Releases versions](https://github.com/bludit-plugins/sequence-diagram/releases).
+- Upload to your Bludit installation.
+- Activate the plugin.
+- More information about how to install a plugin in [Bludit documentation](https://docs.bludit.com/en/getting-started/plugins).

 ## Example
-First, remember to install and activate the plugin.
-The bellowed text is an HTML code you can insert in the new page.
+The following text is an HTML code with a simple example.
+This example is the same as the screenshot shows.

 ```
 <div class="diagram">